bleonardb3/pixiedust-facebook-analysis/README.md

  >  <img src="https://github.com/jpatter/ML-POT/blob/master/Images/BLB%20Create%20New%20Project.png" width="624" height="300"/>

 3. Type a name for your project.
-For instance, "DSX Lab".
+For instance, "Cognitive Lab".
 A Spark service and an object storage will be automatically selected as well as a container with a default name.
 A container is a directory on the object storage.
 Click on Create.

  <img src="https://github.com/jpatter/ML-POT/blob/master/Images/BLB%20Enter%20Project%20Information.png" width="624" height="300"/>